arturh85/wsdl-downloader/README.md

     ...
 ```

-And turns it and all the referenced xsd files into a single `.wsdl` file with no `xsd:import`s to make it compatible with `SOAP` clients which do not support them.
-You can also download .xsd files and merge them into a single file.
+It replaces all imports/includes with their contents and writes a  single `.wsdl` / `.xsd` file to make it compatible with `SOAP` clients which do not support them.

 ## 🐳 Running via Docker